 Collaborators also included researchers from the Children’s Hospital of Philadelphia and Loyola University Chicago Health Sciences Division.
-The findings were published July 29 online in Nature Genetics.
+The findings were published on July 29 online in the journal Nature Genetics.

 NMNAT1 is the 18th identified LCA gene.
 The gene resides in a region that has been known to harbor an LCA gene since 2003, but the specific disease gene was undiscovered until now.

 To identify NMNAT1, scientists sequenced the protein-coding regions of the genome (a technique called exome sequencing) of the family of two siblings who initially presented for evaluation of LCA but who had no mutations in any of the known LCA genes.
 Evaluation by a multidisciplinary team that took the case from careful clinical characterization to genetic testing to the research laboratory was an essential ingredient for success.

 By using this particular sequencing technique, “we found a mutation in a gene that no one could have predicted would be associated with LCA,” said Pierce.